nodejs/node/doc/api/fs.md

     **Default:** `true`.
 * Returns: {fs.Stats}

-Retrieves the {fs.Stats} for the symbolic link refered to by `path`.
+Retrieves the {fs.Stats} for the symbolic link referred to by `path`.

 See the POSIX lstat(2) documentation for more details.